luisdebenito/radio-chat/readMe.md

-# Transmitter Project
+# Decentralized LoRa Messenger Project

-This project compiles and runs a radio transmitter program using technology from a LoRa USB Modem written in C++.
+This project compiles and runs a message radio transmitter\receiver program using technology from a LoRa USB Modem written in C++.

 ## Project Structure